Zemurray Gardens Lodge Complex: History

 The following is an excerpt from the National Register of Historic Places nomination:

 The land title changed during the following years through various heirs and relatives.
 In one of the transactions the land was called "Hennen Retreat".
 In March 1888, the property of Ann Morris Hennen was auctioned to John Albert Morris of Westchester County, New York.
 The property was then donated to a man named Dave Morris and was renamed "Morris Retreat".
 Then in the year 1918, the property was sold to the Lake Superior Piling Corporation and was renamed "Holtonwood".
 Charles and William Holton, the new owners of the company renovated and greatly improved the property.

 Samuel Zemurray

 Sometime in October 1928, Samuel Zemurray from New Orleans, the president of the United Fruit Company at that time, purchased the property.
 Howard Schilling, a local parish farmer, was employed to manage the project.
 His wife Sarah Zemurray, an admirer of flowers instructed Schilling to plant many rows of azaleas and camellias along the forest trails.
-Samuel Zemurra saw the beauty created and decided to expand the project.
+Samuel Zemurray saw the beauty created and decided to expand the project.
 Over the subsequent years, the gardens increased in beauty with a majestic scenery.
 In the mid-1900s, the Zemurray family hired a notable architect from New Orleans named Moise Goldstein and interior designer George Gallup to improve the property.
 Each spring, hundreds of tourists and people from the surrounding areas would travel to the garden.